Facility Maintenance in 2018: Complete Checklist August 1, 2018 – Posted in: Blog

 - Keep weeds to a minimum.

-- Control the amount of insects in the lawn.
+- Control the number of insects in the lawn.
 You can use homemade natural chemicals or other insects such as ladybugs which can eliminate bugs and worms.

 - Cover the soil with an inch-thick layer of mulch.